FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_ratings_import/README.md

 * If import fails or is stopped set back to idle:
   * `drush mrs fsa_establishment` or `drush mrs fsa_authority`

 * The process can be memory-consuming.
-Especially on full reimport it may be required to run the command with physical memory limit: `php -dmemory_limit=-1 /usr/lib/composer/vendor/bin/drush mi fsa_establishment`
+Especially on full reimport it may be required to run the command with physical memory limit:
+`php -dmemory_limit=-1 /usr/lib/composer/vendor/bin/drush mi fsa_establishment`

 ### Establishment import/frequency note
 Module implements an eventsubscriberwhich sets the API url start page offset to avoid bloating the memory with fetching all +500K entities at once.

 * To handle with the memomry consumption the module currently increments the offset of API calls and sets it to a state.
 The state can be reset with `drush sset fsa_rating_api_offset 1` or use `drush sget fsa_rating_api_offset` to check the current offset.

 ### Establishment full import vs. update only

-FHRS API provides only limited set of return data for `GET Establishments/basic?updatedSince={Y-m-d}` `\Drupal\fsa_ratings_import\Plugin\migrate\source\EstablishmentApiUrl` has `$update` variable to control if everything should be fetched or updates only
+* FHRS API provides only limited set of return data for `GET Establishments/basic?updatedSince={Y-m-d}`
+* `\Drupal\fsa_ratings_import\Plugin\migrate\source\EstablishmentApiUrl` has
+`$update` variable to control if everything should be fetched or updates only.

 ##### todo:
 [] move the update flag to configurations.

 ### Development options

 To import smaller batch of content for testing/development add following line(s) to your local `settings.local.php` file:

 `$config['fsa_ratings_import']['import_mode'] = 'development';`